 Some Western cell phones do not even have a slot to insert a SIM card.
 For your trip to Vietnam, make sure that your phone not only has an accessible SIM Card slot, but that it is also unlocked for international use.
 You may need to check with your local carrier to confirm this.

 Getting a SIM Card in Vietnam

 Although SIM Cards are sold throughout Vietnam, we recommend getting one at the airport when you first arrive so that you can contact someone immediately in case of an emergency.
 The 2 best mobile carriers in Vietnam are Viettel and Mobifone, so you should get a SIM card from one of these companies.
 You should find many kiosks selling SIM cards when you exit immigration.
 Make sure you get a SIM that includes data so that you can access the local 3G/4G service.

-SIM cards in Vietnam are very cheap and you should be able to get a SIM card with almost unlimited data for between 200,000 VND – 300,000 VND ($8.50 – $12.80).
+SIM cards in Vietnam are very cheap and you should be able to get a SIM card with prepaid data package for between 144,000 VND – 240,000 VND ($6 – $10) depending on your chosen data plan.
 Pay a few dollars more to add the ability to make local calls.
 If you find that your phone/data credit is running out during your trip, you can easily top off your credit.

 For more detailed information about Vietnam phone usage, head over to our post on using a cell phone in Vietnam.

 In the table below, we’ve listed several apps that will make your trip to Vietnam easier and more enjoyable.
 All these apps have great user interfaces.
 We recommend finding a spot with Wi-Fi once you arrive in Vietnam and downloading them all at once.
 It’s also worth noting that free Wi-Fi is very common in Vietnamese cities.